Cleffy/Best-Code-Bot-Ever/README.md

 4. Sign up or log in to an existing account.

-5. Create new chats or review previous converstations with Code-E on the history page.
+5. Create new chats or review previous conversations with Code-E on the history page.

 ## Images
 ![Screenshot](./public/images/Code-E%20Homepage.PNG)